Combinatorial Knot Theory and the Jones Polynomial: Witten's Work, Quantum Field Theory and Vassiliev Invariants

-Here $M$ denotes a 3-manifold without boundary and $A$ is a gauge field (also called a gauge potential or gauge connection) defined on $M$.
-The gauge field is a one-form on a $G$-bundle over $M$ with values in a representation of the Lie algebra of $G$.
-The group $G$ corresponding to this Lie algebra is said to be the gauge group.
-In this integral the ``action" $S(M,A)$ is taken to be the integral over $M$ of the trace of the Chern-Simons three-form $CS = AdA + (2/3)AAA$.
-(The product is the wedge product of differential forms.)
-The term measuring the knot or link is $W_{K}(A),$ the trace of the holonomy of the gauge connection along the knot (product of such traces for links). $Z(M,K)$ integrates over all gauge fields modulo gauge equivalence (See \cite{Atiyah} for a discussion of the definition and meaning of gauge equivalence.)
-Witten's functional integral model of link invariants places them in the context of quantum field theory and quantum statistical mechanics.
-In the form of this integral, this is the first time that we see the invariants expressed directly in terms of the embedding of the knot or link into three dimensional space.
-All models described up to the point of Witten's work used diagrammatic representations for the topology.
-Witten's approach was a breakthrough into three dimensions and into new relationships between topology and quantum field theory.
-The formalism and internal logic of Witten's integral supports the existence of a large class of topological invariants of 3-manifolds and associated invariants of knots and links in these manifolds.
-The three manifold invariants associated with this integral have been given rigorous descriptions through the work of Reshetikin and Turaev, Kirby and Melvin and Dror Bar-Natan \cite{RT}, \cite{Kirby-Melvin}, \cite{Lickorish}, \cite{TL}, \cite{BarNatan}.
+The three manifold invariants associated with this integral have been given rigorous descriptions through the work of Reshetikhin and Turaev, Kirby and Melvin and Dror Bar-Natan \cite{RT}, \cite{Kirby-Melvin}, \cite{Lickorish}, \cite{TL}, \cite{BarNatan}.
 The upshot of these descriptions is that the three-dimensional character of the invariants can be seen via differential geometric expressions that arise in the perturbation expansion of the functional integral \cite{BarNatan}, but the original three dimensional vision of the integral remains problematic.
 Questions and conjectures arising from the functional integral formulation are still outstanding.
 Specific conjectures about this integral take the form of just how it involves invariants of links and 3-manifolds, and how these invariants behave in certain limits of the coupling constant $k$ in the integral.
 Many conjectures of this sort can be verified through the combinatorial and algebraic models.
 Some of the most perspicuous of these models use the work of Drinfeld \cite{Drinfeld,LOMI} on Hopf algebras to capture just the right context for the Yang-Baxter equation to reappear in the models in relation to the structure of the gauge groups.
 Drinfeld showed how solutions to the Yang-Baxter equation appear naturally in new algebras (the Drinfeld Double Construction) that are directly related to the classical Lie algebras and to Hopf algebras more generally.
-In this way these algebraic results are deeply connected with the quantum field theory.\\
+In this way these algebraic results are deeply connected with the quantum field theory.